 Sifu Joe Martin: Self-Care Specialist

-Here is a list of modalities Sifu Martin has studied and uses at the Center for Holistic Instruction (CHI):
+Here is a list of modalities Sifu Joe Martin has studied and used at the Center for Holistic Instruction (CHI) prior to his retirement:

 Healing Tao System

 Chakra is a Sanskrit word meaning wheel, or vortex, and it refers to each of the seven energy centers of which our consciousness, our energy system, is composed.

 These chakras, or energy centers, function as pumps or valves, regulating the flow of energy through our energy system.
 The functioning of the chakras reflects decisions we make concerning how we choose to respond to conditions in our life.
 We open and close these valves when we decide what to think, and what to feel, and through which perceptual filter we choose to experience the world around us.

 No physical manipulation is involved in the use of our techniques.
 Only a light touch, if any, when it does not conflict with someone's philosophies or sensitivities.

 Your consciousness, your experience of Being, who you really are, is energy.
 We can call it "Life Energy", "Chi", "Ki".
 This energy does not just live in your brain; it fills your entire body.
 Your consciousness is connected to every cell in your body.
 Through your consciousness, you can communicate with every organ and every tissue, and a number of therapies are based on this communication with the organs which have been affected by some kind of symptom or disorder.

 Thus, we have an interesting direction of manifestation shown through what we have